cadorfo/fantastic-waffle/README.md

 ```

-Preferably login app with you Google Identity
+Preferably login app with your Google Identity